Know your rules, understand and comply with covenants and restrictions, by-laws and other rules and regulations

 Dues frequency vary in different communities.
 They could be monthly, quarterly, semi-annual or annual.

 You can be a board member being a resident.
 With conflict of interest you may not offer your business services to your community.
-Any questions feel free to contact me at 407 479-8583, Facebook Kevin Sells Florida or www.kevinstrawtersellsflorida.com
+Any questions feel free to contact me at 407 479-8583, Facebook Kevin Sells Florida or visit www.kevinstrawtersellsflorida.com